weyoss/redis-smq/packages/redis-smq/README.template.md

 __NPM_BADGE__
 __CODECOV_BADGE__

-A high-performance, reliable, and scalable message queue for Node.js.

 RedisSMQ is a Redis-backed MQ focused on robustness and simplicity.
 It provides queue models, delivery models, producers/consumers APIs, and integrates with a REST API and Web UI for monitoring and administration.